capitalone/otvPlots/README.md

 devtools::install_github("sju922/Velma", host="github.kdc.capitalone.com/api/v3")
 ```

-You can also download the latest build from the issues page, or build the package yourself by cloning the repo, setting your working directory to the otvPlots folder and running `devtools::build() `.
+You can also download the latest build from the issues page, or build the package yourself by cloning the repo, setting your working directory to the otvPlots/Velma folder and running `devtools::build() `.

-Note that otvPlots does depend on R and several R packages to run.
+Note that otvPlots/Velma does depend on R and several R packages to run.
 You can see a complete and up to date list of dependencies in the DESCRIPTION file in the otvPlots branch.

+For running Velma on aws, there is an [ionize playbook](https://github.kdc.capitalone.com/CharlesDrotar/ionize-playbooks/tree/master/anaconda-r-velma-playbook) that automatically installs Velma.
+If you find that there are any out of date dependencies in this playbook, please reach out to the creater Charles Drotar at charles.drotar@capitalone.com.

 ## R package for variable level monitoring